 This is not to say PTF's work could not be made more effective in protecting vulnerable people from the impact of corruption.
-In some countries the programme is more exciting and meets a more conspicuous gap than elsewhere.
-This is generally clearest where: a) there are multiple grants in the country, b) there is a common thread running through the projects (allowing some benefits of scale and crossfertilization to be achieved); c) PTF support to partners is sustained, rather than one-off grants; d) PTF has a continuous presence in the country (such as an advisor who is resident there or a partner NGO who coordinates the programme); e) where few donors support civic activism on governance in the area; and f) where there are opportunities to influence national policies and institutions, especially when based on experience of more grassroots activism.
+In some countries the program is more exciting and meets a more conspicuous gap than elsewhere.
+This is clearest where: a) there are multiple grants in the country, b) there is a common thread running through the projects (allowing some benefits of scale and cross-fertilization to be achieved); c) PTF support to partners is sustained, rather than one-off grants; d) PTF has a continuous presence in the country (such as an advisor who is resident there or a partner NGO who coordinates the program); e) where few donors support civic activism on governance in the area; and f) where there are opportunities to influence national policies and institutions, especially when based on experience of more grassroots activism.

-Recommendations: Focus on a smaller range of countries, reflecting the above criteria; define the priorities in each country; and ensure there is a "strategic anchor" in the country.
+Recommendations: Focus on a smaller range of countries, reflecting the above criteria; define the priorities in each country; and ensure there is a country "strategic anchor".
 This issue is expanded in Section 5.